Marc Dutroux: Early life

-Early criminal activity (1979-1989)
+Early criminal activity (1979–1989)

 During the late 1970s, Dutroux found new employment as a scrap dealer and supplemented his income by stealing car parts.
-From 1979 onward he would be convicted for a variety of petty offenses including assault, drug dealing, and trading stolen vehicles.
-Meanwhile he regularly visited ice skating rinks in Charleroi, Forest, and Montignies-sur-Sambre, where he would deliberately trip or bump into young female skaters in order to touch them.
+From 1979 onward he was convicted for a variety of petty offences including assault, drug dealing, and trading stolen vehicles.
+Meanwhile, he regularly visited ice skating rinks in Charleroi, Forest, and Montignies-sur-Sambre, where he would deliberately trip or bump into young female skaters in order to touch them.
 In October 1980, Dutroux visited a Charleroi skating rink and got into a physical altercation with another patron, Armand de Beyn, after repeatedly colliding with De Beyn's girlfriend.
 A court case ended with De Beyn being convicted of assault and battery against Dutroux, although Dutroux was banned from the Charleroi skating rink.

 One of his mistresses was Michelle Martin, whom he later married and with whom he had three more children.